himankjn/Telecom_churn/README.md

 # Telecom_churn
-## Classification on telecom churn data with Cost reduction using approriate Algorithms.
+## Classification on telecom churn data with Cost reduction using appropriate Algorithms.
 Customer churn is a major problem and one of the most important concerns for large companies.
 Due to the direct effect on the revenues of the companies, especially in the telecom field, companies are seeking to develop means to predict potential customer to churn.